AlizadeAlireza/aave_defi_smartcontract_hardhat/README.md

 # REPAY

 in this funtion we use amount that we want to repay, dai address and lending pool with the account.

+when we borrow dai, we accrued interest.so we still owe dye back. we can use uniswap to swap our ETH to dai for repay.